-Movie aspect ratios change depending on where you watch.
+Movie aspect ratios change depending on where you watch

 The aspect ratio race

-The widescreen aspect ratio craze started in the late 1940’s and continues today.
+The widescreen aspect ratio craze started in the late 1940s and continues today.

-An entire theater dedicated to movie aspect ratios.
+An entire theater dedicated to movie aspect ratios

-Along with Cinerama, a projection called CinemaScope rose to prominence (and is still used today).
+Along with Cinerama, a format called CinemaScope rose to prominence (and is still used today).
 CinemaScope films are shown in 2.35:1.
 That’s pretty wide.
 It makes going to the movies feel like an event.

-Image aspect ratio breakdown.
+Aspect ratio breakdown.

-The aspect ratio race heats up
+The race heats up

-Theaters and studios were in such competition in the 1960’s they wanted to outdo one another.
+Theaters and studios were in such competition in the 1960s they wanted to outdo one another.
 That’s when 70mm film allowed studios to show things in 2.76:1.
 This became a calling card for the biggest movies.
 It helped attract fans and awards.